zaitera/ML-Service-Production/README.md

 ##### ● [Celery](https://docs.celeryproject.org/en/stable/getting-started/introduction.html) to support asynchronous time-consuming requests as training and initializing the ML model.

 ## Important Info
- ● This project is made to help you scale from a basic Machine Learning project for research purposes to a production grade Machine Learning web service.
+ ● Made to help you scale from a basic Machine Learning project for research purposes to a production grade Machine Learning web service.
- ● It is general purpose project, so it assumes that your service needs initialization, training, saving models to the databases for further usage in estimation.
+ ● General purpose project, so it assumes that your service needs initialization, training, saving models to the databases for further usage in estimation.
- ● It's based on Docker, so it could be scalable and OS-agnostic.
+ ● Based on Docker, so it could be scalable and OS-agnostic.

 <p align="center">
     <img style='width: 500px' src="readme_structure.png"/>
 </p>

 #### For the detailed API, use the file  ***ml-service.yml***  on any swagger editor, and you will see the API definition.

 #### You can find a postman collection of this service in the file  ***MLServiceStructure.postman_collection.json***, use it to validate your deployment.